jeremy9959/jeremy9959.github.io/README.md

 I am the Director of UConn's [MS in Data Science](https://masters.datascience.uconn.edu), a one-year professional Master's degree.

 ### Work

 - [Lectures (and Videos) on topics in Machine Learning](ML.html)

 ### Teaching

-During Fall of 2023, I will be teaching:
+During Fall of 2024, I will be teaching:

-- The introductory course *Fundamentals of Data Science* (Grad 5100) for the new [MS program in Data Science](https://masters.datascience.uconn.edu).
+- The introductory course _Fundamentals of Data Science_ (Grad 5100) for the [MS program in Data Science](https://masters.datascience.uconn.edu).
-- Introduction to Abstract Algebra, Math 3230.
-[The course home page is available here.](https://jeremy9959.net/Math-3230-UConn/)
+- Introduction to Linear Algebra, Math 2210Q.

 ### Course Materials

 - [Abstract Algebra](https://jeremy9959.net/2021-Fall-3230-Math) Materials for the Intro to Abstract Algebra Course at UConn.
 Based on [Judson's Abstract Algebra](http://abstract.ups.edu/) book.
 Videos and Notes.
 - [Transition to Higher Mathematics](https://jeremy9959.net/2020-Fall-2710W-Math), Materials for the "Intro to Proofs" course at UConn.
 Follows [The Book of Proof](https://www.people.vcu.edu/~rhammack/BookOfProof/) by Hammack.
 Videos and Notes.

 ### Machine Learning Visualization and related Projects:

 - [Wallpaper Groups](https://observablehq.com/@jeremy9959/the-plane-symmetry-groups/2) -- visualization of the 17 plane symmetry groups
 - [Disassembling a Bokeh Model](./structure_graph.html) -- [bokeh](http://bokeh.pydata.org) is a visualization
   library that I've gotten quite interested in.
 This is the output of a tool that shows the structure of a bokeh plot interactively.
 - [Bokeh, Bokehjs, and Observablehq](https://towardsdatascience.com/bokeh-bokehjs-and-observablehq-6ddf0c5ffe8a)
 - [Sequential Minimal Optimization](https://observablehq.com/@jeremy9959/smo-algorithm) finds the closest points in the convex hull of two linearly separable point sets.
 The animation at the top of this page came from this notebook.

 ### Banjo